An ergonomic bed pillow can mean the difference between a painful neck the next morning or feeling little to no pain at all upon waking up.

 The types of pillows people use can vary widely.
 Some people like big, fluffy pillows, while for others, that type can lead to excruciating neck pain.
 Others like a super flat pillow.

 You’ll see a wide variety of pillows -- there are curved, contour, and cervical pillows, just to name a few.
 For some, nothing can beat a memory foam pillow for neck pain.

 It can be tricky knowing which one would be best for you.
-Let’s look at the ergonomic pillows in the UK and throughout the world, as well as what they can do for you and how your sleeping position and mattress play a role.
+Let’s look at what ergonomic pillows can do for you and how your sleeping position and mattress play a role.

 What Is an Ergonomic Pillow?

 An ergonomic sleeping pillow is one that is specially created to complement the sleeper’s normal position when they’re resting.
 By cradling the contours created by their position and body alignment, an ergonomic pillow cuts down on tension in their body from staying in one position for a length of time.
 It will support the neck, no matter what position you sleep in.